CLEAN ENVIRONMENTAL INITIATIVE PROJECT 2 – CEIP 2

 CEIP 1 er afsluttet med en meget god evaluering.

-CISU har godkendt et tre-årigt forlængelsesprojekt, der vist nok er SuGs største CISU finansierede projekt.
+CISU har godkendt er tre-årigt forlængelsesprojekt, der vist nok er SuGs største CISU finansierede projekt.
+Projektet afsluttes juni 2023

 I den godkendte ansøgning kan man læse om formålet: